cchan9528/sls-imgproc/README.md

 - [serverless-s3-local](https://www.serverless.com/plugins/serverless-s3-local)
 - [wscat](https://www.npmjs.com/package/wscat)

+0. Edit env.yml with the appropriate environment variable values

 1. In a terminal, run the following in this directory (project root) to start the serverless services

     ```